JoshuaKGoldberg/create-typescript-app/docs/Creation.md

 You can explicitly provide some or all of the values the script would prompt for as command-line flags.

-### Repository Behavior
+### Base and Mode

-These two flags determine how the creation script will create a new repository:
+These flags determine how the creation script will create a new repository:

+- `--base`: Whether to create the repository with:
+  - `everything` that comes with the template _(recommended)_
+  - `minimum` amounts of tooling, essentially opting out of everything
+  - `prompt` for which portions to exclude
 - `--create-repository` _(boolean)_: Whether to automatically create a corresponding repository on github.com if it doesn't yet exist
-- `--mode`: whether to:
+- `--mode`: Whether to:
   - `create` a new repository in a child directory
   - `initialize` a freshly repository in the current directory
   - `migrate` an existing repository in the current directory